← Back to Articles

 • Salt (pure sodium chloride)

-• Small amount of cream in coffee (10-20 calories—probably fine for circadian alignment, may blunt autophagy)
+• Small cream in coffee (10-20 calories—probably fine, technically breaks fast)

-• Artificial sweeteners (no calories, but may trigger cephalic insulin response in sensitive individuals)
+• Artificial sweeteners (zero calories, may trigger insulin in some people)

-The principle: If your goal is deep ketosis/autophagy, stick to zero calories.
-If your goal is circadian alignment and insulin sensitivity, small amounts (<20 calories) likely don't matter.
+If targeting autophagy/ketosis, stick to zero calories.
+If targeting circadian alignment and insulin sensitivity, small amounts (<20 calories) probably don't matter.

 The Benefits: What Fasting Actually Does